cvxgrp/cvxportfolio/docs/examples/case_shiller.rst

 Case-Shiller Example
 ====================

-This is a simple example that showcases the main usage of the library.
-We define a market simulator with some stocks, two trading policies (one simple, and one optimization-based), backtest them in parallel, and show the results.
-This example script is `available in the repository <https://github.com/cvxgrp/cvxportfolio/blob/master/examples/hello_world.py>`_.
+This is an example that shows that Cvxportfolio can work as well with different asset classes, in this case a real estate portfolio.
+We use the Case-Shiller index as proxy for the price of housing units in various metropolitan areas in the USA.
+We impose realistic transaction costs, which are comparable to the annual return on the asset, and we show that multi-period optimization is useful to correctly balance transaction cost and expected risk-adjusted return.
+This example script is
+`available in the repository <https://github.com/cvxgrp/cvxportfolio/blob/master/examples/case_shiller.py>`_.

 .. literalinclude:: ../../examples/case_shiller.py
    :language: python